 LeeKooLuu F09 HD 1080P Digital Wireless Backup Camera is Best Backup Camera for campervan in 2020

 ToGuard Backup Camera 7″ Rearview Front and Rear Dual Lens

-- 7" IPS Touch Screen and 1080P FHD Recording: Simultaneous recording in 1080P front view and 480P waterproof rear cam, ensuring you get the best footage all day and night.
-7" touch screen provides a wide visual angle which makes it clearer to view video
+- 7" IPS TOUCH SCREEN & 1080P FHD: Dual car cam simultaneous recording in 1080P front car camera view and 480P waterproof rear cam, ensuring get the best footage even at night.
+7" touch screen provides wide visual angle which makes it clearer to view video

 The 7″ Toguard rearview camera acts more like a dash cam than just a rearview camera.
 It has 1080p and 480p recording for the front camera together, which can be used as a rear view camera in conjunction with a 7-inch touch screen monitor designed to hang from the rear view mirror.
 In addition to helping you park, this device can come in handy in the event of an accident and can also help you monitor your car while parking.
 The rear cam is waterproof, has night vision and turns on automatically when you’re in gear.
 It looks quite stylish but requires some nifty installation skills to hide two wires in your car but if you are willing to take some time and patience to set up this device it gives incredible value for money